 The mission of the DPD at Sacramento State is to prepare a diverse population of students to become competent, productive, culturally sensitive, committed, and ethical members of the professions of dietetics, nutrition and food.
 The program is dedicated to the delivery of a high quality curriculum and experiential activities in accordance with the Foundation Knowledge and Skills set forth by the Accreditation Council for Education in Nutrition and Dietetics.

 Goal 1: The DPD program will provide quality undergraduate instruction to enable students to apply to an accredited supervised practice program, graduate school, or to pursue a career in the profession of dietetics, nutrition and food, or related field.

-1.3 Of the students who complete a supervised practice program, ≥ 80% will rate the DPD program as being “adequate” or higher in preparing them for a dietetic internship.
+1.4 Over a five year period, Of the students who complete a supervised practice program, ≥ 80% will rate the DPD program as being “adequate” or higher in preparing them for a dietetic internship.

-1.4 Of the DPD graduates who complete a supervised practice program, ≥80% will pass the Registration Examination for Registered Dietitians on their first attempt.
+1.5 Over a five year period, Of the DPD graduates who complete a supervised practice program, ≥80% will pass the Registration Examination for Registered Dietitians on their first attempt.

 Goal 2: The DPD program will provide educational opportunities for a diverse student population and promote cultural sensitivity among students enrolled in the DPD.

 2.1 Over a five year period, The DPD will include representation of at least three ethnic/racial groups and 5% male students.

 2.2 Over a five year period, Eighty percent or more of DPD graduates will indicate cultural awareness and sensitivity or will be employed in a work setting that requires cultural sensitivity and awareness.